-Once your application for enrollment at Weimar Institute has been accepted, (1) you will be sent confirmation via email and postal letter (if your address is within the U.S.), (2) an electronic copy of the Bulletin & Student Handbook will be made available to you (a paper copy is also available), and (3) you will be sent the name and contact information for your academic advisor.
+Once your application for enrollment at Weimar Institute has been accepted, (you will be sent confirmation via email and postal letter (if your address is within the U.S.) along with the name and contact information for your academic advisor.
 You are strongly encouraged to contact him/her with your contact information and to keep him/her apprised of your plans.